 It is your responsibility to provide the court with evidence to support your case.

-Almost every disqualification involves hardship for the defendant and their immediate family.
+Almost every disqualification involves hardship for the defendant and the defendant’s immediate family.

 You will be asked about alternative means of transport.